hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Maybe because if input is consumed it has to be processed.
 So if you consume it, but don't have anywhere to write it, that input is effectively lost.
 Or because closing the output first creates backpressure because the munging step has nowhere to send results.
 I chose the word "flowing" intentionally for that example.

 [23:12:41](#fH6njg_yaqgHyuZJVy3jGf1uBqIl3Xdx6lPX88g45sg) <hiiamboris (NOT THIS ONE)>:
-I get the intention, but not sure you can read from a stream you just closed Ì†ΩÌ∏â
+I get the intention, but not sure you can read from a stream you just closed üòâ

 [23:16:03](#bPxxT3wgSK5-YbVUNONdFX5QlzS8j2HWk9gEWEg_Xoc) <greggirwin (Gregg Irwin)>:
 Sure you can, it's called buffering.